chihuanbin/LPSR/README.md

 If you use this code or data in your research, please cite the following paper:

-Chi, H., Wang, F., et al. 2025, Stellar Memory of Galactic Spiral Shocks: A Gaia DR3 Analysis of Classical Cepheids, A&A Letters, in press.
+Chi, H., Wang, F., et al. 2025, Stellar Memory of Galactic Spiral Shocks: A Gaia DR3 Analysis of Classical Cepheids, ApJ Letters, in press.

 BibTeX entry will be provided upon publication.